elki-project/elki-project.github.io/dev/projectideas.md

 - SSPC subspace clustering (with semi-supervision):

   K. P. Yip, D. W. Cheung, and M. K. Ng "On discovery of extremely low-dimensional clusters using semi-supervised projected clustering."
 Proceedings of the 21st International Conference on Data Engineering (ICDE), 2005.
 329-340.

+### Historic clustering algorithms

+These probably are primarily of interest to the history of clustering.

+- Bonner clustering (historic):

+  R. E. Bonner.
+"On some clustering techniques."
+IBM journal of research and development 8.1 (1964): 22-32.

+- Rocchio clustering (historic):

+  J. J. Rocchio.
+"Document Retrieval System - Optimization and Evaluation."
+Harvard University Doctoral Thesis, Report No. ISR-10 to the National Science Foundation, 1966 http://sigir.org/files/museum/isr-10/pdfs/p1-chapter_4.pdf

 ### Outlier detection algorithms